mjbradvica/MediatorBuddy/README.md

 #### Adding Support for Custom Errors

-With custom errors, you will need to provide the controller with a few parameters so it knows how to format your response.
+With custom errors, you will need to provide the controller with a few parameters, so it knows how to format your response.

 Update the error controller with a new method.